CORRECTED-FEATURE-A new university bets on a hybrid online-learning model

 For serving as guinea pigs, the first class of students will be rewarded with free tuition for all four years, although they will have to pay $19,000 annually for room and board.
 That compares to a price tag upwards of $50,000 a year at many other top U.S. universities, the group Minerva already compares itself to.
 Some scholarships will be available for students who need them, according to the school.

 The university has been developing its curriculum since hiring Kosslyn in March last year.
-Minerva Project’s chairman, former Snapfish president Ben Nelson, believes the systematic development of skills such as critical thinking will do more to create leaders and innovators than the haphazard approach he believes characterizes traditional universities.
+Minerva’s chairman, former Snapfish president Ben Nelson, believes the systematic development of skills such as critical thinking will do more to create leaders and innovators than the haphazard approach he believes characterizes traditional universities.

 Some of Minerva’s ideas are variations on policies that have largely fallen out of favor elsewhere, such as putting all first-year students through the same core classes instead of allowing electives.
 Minerva students will spend their first year taking four classes designed to teach communication, critical analysis, creative thinking and collaboration.